vindarel/colisper/README.markdown

 ## Emacs integration

-Place the cursor inside the function and call `M-x coliper--format-to-debug`.
+Set the path to the patterns directory, for example:

+    (setf colisper-patterns-path "~/projects/colisper/src/patterns")

 It replaces the function body with the new result.

-See:
+Call a hydra, that gives you the choice of the rule:

 - `colisper-[XXX]-hydra/body`: act on the current defun/file/project, where actions can be:
   -`…-check-file`: run all rules and display the diff in a compilation buffer,
   - `…-apply`: TODO

+Or call a rule directly.
+For example, place the cursor inside a function and call `M-x colisper--format-to-debug`.

 ## Run all rules with a script